UGRiDUMass/ugriders.github.io/about.md

 ---

 <center><i>
 Since there is a rapidly growing interest in data science in the area, the goal of the group is to provide a social base for like-minded Five College students.
-Basically, it's like DataFest with more dialogue with more than one group and with data from local and online businesses.
+Essentially, it's like DataFest with more dialogue with more than one group and with data from local and online businesses.
 </i></center>